Characterizing closed curves on Riemann surfaces via homology groups of coverings: Introduction

 \section{Introduction}

 In the papers \cite{Jaco} and \cite{Sta}, Stallings and Jaco established the equivalence between the Poincar\'e conjecture, now a celebrated theorem by Perelman, and the following group-theoretical statement: \begin{itemize} \item[$\star$]{\it Let $S_g$ be a closed oriented surface of genus $g\geq 2$.
 Let $F_g$ be a free group of rank $g$.
 Let $\eta\co\pi_1(S_g,s_0)\ra F_g\times F_g$ be an epimorphism.
-Then, there is a non-trivial element in the kernel of $\eta$ which may be represented by a simple closed curve in $S_g$.} \end{itemize} Of course, it is still a very interesting problem to provide a group-theoretic proof of the above statement.
+Then, there is a non-trivial element in the kernel of $\eta$ which may be represented by a simple closed curve in $S_g$.} \end{itemize} Of course, it is still an interesting problem to provide a group-theoretic proof of the above statement.
 The first step in this direction is to give an algebraic characterization of simple closed curves on the closed Riemann surface $S_g$.

 A program in this sense was formulated by Turaev \cite{Tu}.
-Progress in this direction have been recently accomplished by Chas, Krongold and Sullivan (see \cite{Chas}, \cite{C-K}, \cite{C-K2}, \cite{C-S}), who characterize simple closed curves on a Riemann surface with boundary in terms of the Goldman Lie algebra introduced in \cite{Gold}.
+Progress in this direction have been recently accomplished by Chas, Gadgil and Krongold (see \cite{C-G}, \cite{C-K}, \cite{C-K2}), who characterize simple closed curves on a Riemann surface in terms of the Goldman Lie algebra.

-In Section~\ref{simple}, we give an elementary criterion to characterize simple closed curves on any hyperbolic Riemann surface in terms of the intersection pairing on the closures of finite unramified $p$-coverings of the given Riemann surface, for a fixed prime $p$.
-The proof is based on the elementary hyperbolic geometry of the $p$-adic solenoid and some profinite group theory.
+In Section~\ref{simple}, we give an elementary criterion to characterize simple closed curves on any hyperbolic Riemann surface in terms of the intersection pairing on the closures of normal unramified $p$-coverings of the given Riemann surface, for a fixed prime $p$.
+The proof is based on the hyperbolic geometry of the $p$-adic solenoid, developed by means of some elementary pro-$p$ group theory.

-A consequence of this result is that, given an element $\gm\in\pi_1(S_g,s_0)$, whether the free homotopy class of $\gm$ contains or not an embedded representative can be determined in terms of the group structure of the fundamental group $\pi_1(S_g,s_0)$, thus providing a clue that a purely group-theoretic proof of statement $\star$ is, in principle, possible.
+In Section~\ref{group theoretic}, we refine further this characterization by means of a $p$-adic Reidemeister pairing.
+This is a quite natural pro-$p$ version of the classical one (cf.\ Section~3 \cite{Hempel2}).
+We show that, an element $\gm\in\pi_1(S_g,s_0)$ contains a simple closed curve in its free homotopy class if and only if it is singular for the $p$-adic Reidemeister pairing.
+In particular, whether the free homotopy class of $\gm$ contains or not an embedded representative can be determined purely in terms of the group structure of the fundamental group $\pi_1(S_g,s_0)$.